dotnet/aspire-samples/samples/eShopLite/deploy-az-cli.md

     # exit
     ```

-1. The *catalogservice* app is using the Aspire component for Entity Framework Core and PostgreSQL, which loads the connection string from the app's configuration with the key `ConnectionStrings__catalog`.
-Update the app configuration in ACA so that an environment variable with this name contains a valid connection string constructed using the details retrieved in the previous step.
+1. The *catalogservice* and *catalogdbmanager* apps are using the Aspire component for Entity Framework Core and PostgreSQL, which loads the connection string from the app's configuration with the key `ConnectionStrings__catalogdb`.
+Update the apps configuration in ACA so that an environment variable with this name contains a valid connection string constructed using the details retrieved in the previous step.
 Note that .NET expects semi-colon delimited values in the connection string AND 'user' needs to be 'Username', e.g. `Host=postgres;Database=postgres;Username=postgres;Password=AiSf...`:

     ```powershell
-    az containerapp update --name catalogservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__catalog="Host=postgres;Database=postgres;Username=postgres;Password=AiSf..."'
+    az containerapp update --name catalogservice --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__catalogdb="Host=postgres;Database=postgres;Username=postgres;Password=AiSf..."' az containerapp update --name catalogdbmanager --resource-group $RESOURCE_GROUP --set-env-vars 'ConnectionStrings__catalogdb="Host=postgres;Database=postgres;Username=postgres;Password=AiSf..."'
     ```

 1. Browse to the *frontend* app's URL again and see that items from our catalog are now displayed!